 How high are property taxes in Florida?

 Although property taxes are one of the main sources of revenue for local governments in Florida, property tax rates are not especially high.
-The state’s average effective property tax rate is 1.10%, slightly below the U.S. average.
+The state’s average effective property tax rate is 1.02%, well below the U.S. average.

 What is the Florida homestead exemption?

-Florida’s homestead exemption is property tax relief that is available to Florida homeowners and can be applied toward their principal residence.
-It exempts the first $25,000 of the home’s assessed value from all property taxes and any assessed value between $50,000 and $75,000 from school taxes.
+Florida’s homestead exemption is available to Florida homeowners and can be applied toward their principal residence.
+It exempts $25,000 of a home’s assessed value from school district property taxes and $50,000 for all other types of property tax.

 Depending on your local property tax rate, the homestead exemption could mean hundreds of dollars in tax savings per year.
-In some Florida counties, senior citizens over the age of 64 could qualify for an additional “local option” exemption of up to $50,000.
+In some Florida counties, senior citizens age 65 and over could qualify for an additional homestead exemption of up to $50,000.

 In fact, some counties or municipalities may allow senior citizens with income below a certain level to exempt the entire value of their property from taxes.
 Contact your local board of county commissioners or municipal government to see if you might be eligible.